sagdish/Computer-Architecture-One/project/ls8/README.md

 ### Step 3: Implement the `HLT` instruction handler

-Down in the `HLT()` function, you need to halt the CPU.
+In your `HLT` handler code, you need to halt the CPU.
 For now, this just means calling `stopClock()` to stop the CPU clock.
 The emulator should exit automatically once the clock stops.